-- Quality and appropriateness of the methodological, operational and technological choices to be adopted for implementation on an electoral cycle - Perceived not any longer as isolated event but as a process. - Past imperfections and limited results should be seen as additional motive to support electoral processes investing more in the institutions that administer the elections in a good governance perspective - observation Importance of international/domestic evaluations, post election seminar and peer review mechanisms. - Importance of the synergies between election observation and electoral assis ance for Crisis Prevention for Crisis Prevention CIDA CIDA
+Quality and appropriateness of the methodological, operational and technological choices to be adopted for implementation on an electoral cycle

+- Perceived not any longer as isolated event but as a process. - Past imperfections and limited results should be seen as an additional motive to support electoral processes investing more in the institutions that administer the elections in a good governance perspective - Importance of international/domestic observation missions, evaluations, post election seminar and peer review mechanisms. - Importance of the synergies between election observation and electoral assistance